-Are your tomato leaves drying up prematurely?Many tomato growers across West Virginia may have noticed a disease which initially exhibits as numerous tiny spots on lower leaves that enlarge over time turning the leaf yellow and eventually killing the entire leaf.
-According to WVU Plant Pathology Extension Specialist Mahfuz Rahman, this is due to a common tomato disease called Septoria leaf spot (caused by Septoria lycopersicae).
+Many tomato growers across West Virginia may notice a disease which starts as numerous tiny spots on lower leaves that enlarge over time.
+As they do, the leaf turns yellow and eventually dies (Figure 1).
+According to West Virginia University Extension Specialist in plant pathology Mahfuz Rahman, this is due to a common tomato disease called Septoria leaf spot (caused by Septoria lycopersici).

 How to manage Septoria leaf spot